kingaa/sbied/syllabus.md

    Questions that arise in the first phase of work on an Exercise should be sent to the course Slack channel prior to the day's session.
    See below for guidance on use of the Slack channel.

-2. ***Live plenary discussions***, during which instructors will elaborate important points raised in the lectures and address common questions posed over Slack.
+1. ***Live plenary discussions***, during which instructors will elaborate important points raised in the lectures and address common questions posed over Slack.
    During these sessions, feel free to raise any additional questions that come up.
-   We ask that you mute your audio and turn off your video at the start of each live plenary and keep them muted until you have a question.
+   We ask that you mute your audio and video at the start of each live plenary and keep them muted until you have a question.
    When you do have a question, by unmuting your audio and video, you will become visible and will be given the floor to ask your question.

-3. ***Breakout-group sessions***, in which each student will work in small groups, in breakout rooms, on the Exercises.
+1. ***Breakout-group sessions***, in which each student will work in small groups, in breakout rooms, on the Exercises.
    Each breakout group will be composed of 4 or 5 students, will be assigned a breakout room of its own, and will persist for the duration of the course.
    Within each breakout group, there will be five roles to be performed by group members; these are described below.
    At their first meeting, groups should agree among themselves as to who should perform the roles.